 3. Click “Edit” to check or add further details.
 You can manage the type of privacy.
-To download the video from external websites or show to friends, but without leaving public, with the “Not listed” option.
+To download the video for external websites or show it to friends, but without leaving the public, with the “Not listed” option.

 If you want to collect the link to share with friends on your social media, blogs, and several other digital platforms, you can find the link (URL) on the right side, or if you just want a quick check on the overall video presentation and the outcome of the recorded video.

 That is it!
-You’ve made through this process in just a few seconds.
+You’ve made it through this process in just a few seconds.
 Now, if you prefer, you can just download the screen recording or choose one of the many other options available in the “Edit” tab.

 During the streaming event, you can add more options to interact with your viewers by enabling chat and creating cards.
 In addition, promote your video content and increase user engagement by adding subtitles.

 More About OBS

 - Using OBS you can not only livestream computer screen but you can do many more.

 - OBS enables you to select a particular window, like software, game, etc.

 - You can use flyers, banners, animations to make your streaming looks professional.

 - It can add multiple scenes.